AnirudhG07/AnirudhG07/README.md

 # Project Works

 - LipSyncing Project: Connect any Text-Generation AI like gpt, bard, llama,etc. on my code and NOW it has a face with mouth movements and a voice.
-  <br> I would Love if Google, Apple, other Companies takes my project and make a new feature!
+  <br> It would be a great new feature to various companies, brands, AI models!
 A Brand new Feature.

 <h3 align="left">Connect with me:</h3>
 <p align="left">